diantyapitaloka/Churn-Rate-Customer/README.md

 ## 🍦🍧🍪 Average estimated salary does not significantly influence customer churn 🍪🍧🍦

 Customers with slightly higher salaries tend to stay, but salary alone is not a strong predictor of churn due to similar salary distributions.
 Other factors should be analyzed for better understanding of churn.
+Here is the objectives below :

 <img width="780" height="581" alt="image" src="https://github.com/user-attachments/assets/c726477b-1ad8-4bf2-beea-f4cfdb7372ce" />